USEPA/ejscreen-multisite-open/README.md

 ### Contact

-If you have questions or comments, please contact Mark Corrales (corrales.mark@epa.gov).
+If you have questions or comments, please contact the EJScreen team in EPA’s OEJECR, and for technical questions contact Mark Corrales (corrales.mark@epa.gov).